okta/okta-sdk-appauth-android/README.md

 ```

-Once the OktaAuth instance is initialized, you can start the authorization flow by simply calling
+Once the OktaAppAuth instance is initialized, you can start the authorization flow by simply calling
 `login` whenever you're ready:
 ```java
 // LoginActivity.java